In 2018, I gave a presentation on this topic for North Merrick School District’s SEPTA Meeting. This was pre COVID-19.

 I’m not going to lie.
 It was a challenge.
 But we figured it out.
 We adjusted our game plan with these 3 steps:

-- Bring 2 epinephrine auto injectors, your child’s Anaphylaxis Emergency Plan, wear medical ID jewelry, bring hand wipes, have a stash of “safe candy”, charge cell phones, and manage fear and expectations.
+- Bring 2 epinephrine auto injectors, your child’s Allergy and Anaphylaxis Emergency Plan, wear medical ID jewelry, bring hand wipes, have a stash of “safe candy” (thoroughly wash hands before eating!), charge cell phones, and manage fear and expectations.

 - Think about the costume your child will be wearing.
 Maybe keep little ones in their strollers or wagons, giving you more control of what is put directly in their hands.
 If your child is feeling anxious, maybe a costume with gloves as an accessory would help him feel safe?